RefractorGSCM/Refractor-Docs/development/setup.md

 ### 2. Backend Setup

-You must have docker and docker-compose installed to use the built in dev environment.
+You must have Go, docker and docker-compose installed to use the built in dev environment.

 To launch the backend services, `cd` into the backend source code you cloned in step 1 and run the following command: